 If you take a car loan, you should factor interest costs as part of the total cost of ownership of your car, spread over a ten-year period.

 Can I Afford A Car In Singapore?

-If all the above costs haven’t dissuaded from you from considering buying a car, you can refer to our detailed cost estimates of owning various categories of cars, starting from the humble Mitsubishi Attrage at the low-end, to a Porsche or a Ferrari, and finally hypothetically a Tesla 3.
+If all the above costs haven’t dissuaded you from considering to buy a car, you can refer to our detailed cost estimates of owning various categories of cars, starting from the humble Mitsubishi Attrage at the low-end, to a Porsche or a Ferrari, and finally hypothetically a Tesla 3.

 We also compiled the 2018 edition of our choice of 6 Cheapest Cars You Can Buy In Singapore Today.